ssp21/ssp21-spec/ssp21.md

 Symmetric session keys in this this section use the following abbrevations:

-* CK - a chaining key used as an intermediate key and later stretched into two session keys
+* CK - a *chaining key* used as an intermediate key and later stretched into two session keys
-* AK - an authentication key used to authenticate both parties prior to final session key derivation
+* AK - an *authentication key* used to authenticate both parties prior to final session key derivation
 * MOSK - Master to outstation session key
 * OMSK - Outstation to master session key

+Note: The HASH() and HMAC() functions below always refer to the hash function specified by the master in the initial *REQUEST_HANDSHAKE_BEGIN* message.

 1. The master sends the *REQUEST_HANDSHAKE_BEGIN* message to the outstation containing an ephemeral public key, some additional metadata, and a certificate chain.

-    * The master mixes the entire transmitted message in into its copy of the *handshake hash*.
+    * The master sets the *handshake_hash* value equal to the hash of the entire transmitted message:
+        *set handshake_hash = HASH(message)*

 2. The outstation receives the *REQUEST_HANDSHAKE_BEGIN* message, and then validates that it trusts the public key via the certificate chain.

-    * The outstation mixes the entire received message into its copy of the *handshake hash*.
+    * The outstations sets the *handshake_hash* value equal to the hash of the entire received message:
+            *set handshake_hash = HASH(message)*

 3. The outstation sends the *REPLY_HANDSHAKE_BEGIN* message containing its own ephemeral public DH key and certificate chain.

-    * The outstation mixes its entire transmitted message into its copy of the *handshake hash*.
+    * The outstation mixes the entire transmitted message into the *handshake hash*.
+        * set handshake_hash = HASH(handshake_hash || message)

-    * The outstation then derives two symmetric keys:
+    * The outstation then two derives the *chaining key* and the *authentication key*:
         * *set dh1* = *DH(OEVK, MEPK)*
         * *set dh2* = *DH(OEVK, MSPK)*
         * *set dh3* = *DH(OSVK, MEPK)*